supertokens/blog/content/supertokens-2022-year-in-review/index.md

 ![SuperTokens passwordless login form](./passwordless.png)

-Passwordless authentication has been the number one requested feature for a while, so we wanted to ensure we got it right.
+Passwordless authentication has been the number one requested feature for a while, so we wanted to get it right.
 With the SuperTokens [passwordless recipe](https://supertokens.com/docs/passwordless/introduction), you can add passwordless based authentication with magic links and OTP sent through either phone number or email.

 ## SuperTokens CLI